Regime transitions in stratified shear flows: the link between horizontal and inclined ducts: Experimental verification

 \subsection{Regime transitions}

-Figure \ref{fig:regimes} shows the location of the different regimes in the parameter space $(\theta,\Reg)$ for all experimental setups with superimposed curves of constant $\Upsilon$.
-It can be clearly seen that these curves correspond to the transitions between the different regimes through all values of $\theta/\alpha$.
-For $\theta/\alpha \gtrsim 1$, curves given by $\Upsilon=\text{const.}$ are equivalent to curves given by $\theta \Reg=\text{const.}$ for a given duct.
-This is in agreement with the transitions derived for \emph{forced} flows by \citet{Lefauve2019} using an energetics budget approach and that \citet{Lefauve2020a} derived using a two-layer frictional hydraulics model.
-However, the agreement of the curves of constant $\Upsilon$-value based on the HALD approximation extends to \emph{lazy} flows ($\theta/\alpha<1$) including $\theta/\alpha \leq 0$ where the curves given by $\theta \Reg=\text{const.}$ do not make physical sense.
+\CB{In this section, we finally discuss how the values of $\Fr^*$ are related to regime transitions.} Figure \ref{fig:regimes} shows the location of the different regimes in the parameter space $(\theta,\Reg)$ for all experimental setups with superimposed curves of constant $\Fr^*$.
+It can be clearly seen that these curves describe the transitions between the different regimes through all values of $\theta/\alpha$.
+For $\theta/\alpha \gtrsim 1$, curves given by $\Fr^*=\text{const.}$ are equivalent to curves given by $\theta \Reg=\text{const.}$ for a given duct.
+This is in agreement with the transitions derived for \emph{forced} flows by \citet{Lefauve2019} using an energetics budget approach and that \citet{Lefauve2020} derived using a two-layer frictional hydraulics model.
+However, the agreement of the curves of constant $\Fr^*$-value based on the HGV-A approximation extends to \emph{lazy} flows ($\theta/\alpha<1$) including $\theta/\alpha \leq 0$ where the curves given by $\theta \Reg=\text{const.}$ do not make physical sense.

+\CB{In the mSID setup, the transitions between successive regimes are given by $\Fr^*\approx 0.5,$ 1, and 2.
+The detailed analysis of the three experiments in the previous section (shown as red open squares in figure \ref{fig:regimes}a) and of the mass flux as a function of $\Fr^*$ coincides with this picture.
+We observe the emergence of turbulence at $\Fr^*\approx 1$, where we find the limit of validity of the HGV-A approximation.
+This transition further represents a transition to hydraulically controlled flows.
+It is interesting now to note that experiments in the $\mathsf{I}$ regime (i.e. for $ 1 \lesssim \Fr^* \lesssim 2$) and $\theta \geq 2$ have values of $Q_m$ larger than in the hydraulic limit where $Q_m\approx 1/2$.
+For these experiments, $Q_m$ seems to overshoot following the trend of the HGV-A approximation ($Q_m=\Fr^*/2$).
+This suggests that the flow in the $\mathsf{I}$ regime has mixed characteristics of the HGV-A approximation and the fully-turbulent, hydraulically-controlled flow.
+Finally, the characteristics of the HGV-A approximation are negligible when $\Fr^*\gtrsim 2$ and the flow is in the $\mathsf{T}$ regime.}